 Gerontology is the study of aging with a focus on late life.
 Our population is aging at a rapid rate and many employers want to hire individuals with training that indicates they know how to work with, plan for, and administer programs for and with older adults.
 The minor in gerontology will complement many majors and help students gain employment as many jobs touch on the lives of older adults.

 The WMU undergraduate minor in gerontology is available to all WMU students.
 Students will learn about the experience of aging and late life in the prerequisite Introduction to Aging course (GRN 1000).
-Students will then complete four required courses covering health aspects of aging, maintaining independence in the community, social and health services, and public policy related to late life.
+Students will then complete four required courses covering health aspects of aging (GRN 2000), maintaining independence in the community (GRN 3000), social and health services (GRN 3500), and public policy related to late life (GRN 4000).
 Students will complete service learning projects as part of coursework, as well as two elective courses.
+Beginning with the 2021-22 Undergraduate Catalog, the requirement for electives will be dropped.

 Students must be seeking degrees at WMU to receive credit for the minor.
 To declare a minor in gerontology, you must contact the College of Health and Human Services advising office at (269) 387-2656.